kemzeb/ratsh/README.md

 ## Objectives
 - Become more educated in programming language theory
 - Gain a better understanding of the capabilities of Linux processees, the system calls available, etc.
-- Eventually implement it as a POSIX-compliant shell
+- Implement a subset of the features provided by POSIX-compliant shells

 This project mainly exists just for the purposes of fun and education!